Contemplating a bit of Uganda eco travel? Follow my journey to learn how to do it, where to go, and what you’ll see!

 The car bumped along the verdant highlands, curving around hills to reveal sweeping views of lakes and silhouettes of volcanoes.
 We began our ascent into the mountains, carving our way through rugged green hills.
-I was back in one of my favorite places on earth: Uganda, a small landlocked country in central Africa bursting with wildlife and adventure.
+I was back in one of my favorite places on earth: Uganda.
+This small, landlocked country in central Africa bursts with wildlife and adventure.

-Having spent time living and working in East Africa, much of my travel in the region has been shaped by a very local experience, making me a novice when it came to the traditional tourist industry in the region.
-I planned this trip with the intention of better understanding the major tourist attractions in Uganda and the range of accommodation available.
+After living and working in East Africa, much of my travel in the region was shaped by a very local experience.
+I was a novice when it came to Uganda eco travel.
+But I planned this trip with the intention of better understanding the major tourist attractions in Uganda and the range of eco-accommodation available.

 Rich in natural beauty and stunning views, the opportunity for eco-friendly travel immersed in the heart of nature is abundant.
-Prior to embarking on this adventure, I researched ‘eco hotels Uganda’ and was overwhelmed by the possibilities of accommodation that were available near some of the country’s most stunning attractions.
+Prior to embarking on this adventure, I researched ‘eco hotels Uganda.’
+I was overwhelmed by the possibilities of accommodation that were available near some of the country’s most stunning attractions.

-For those seeking to explore southwestern Uganda – a region rich in national parks, tropical rainforests, wildlife, lakes, and mountains – I’ve discovered three perfect accommodation options that offer comfort, style, eco-friendly policies, and complete immersion into the Ugandan wild.
+For those seeking to explore southwestern Uganda – a region rich in national parks, tropical rainforests, wildlife, lakes, and mountains – I’ve discovered some perfect accommodation options that offer comfort, style, eco-friendly policies, and complete immersion into the Ugandan eco travel.

 While there are an overwhelming number of lodges to choose from for Bwindi, I intentionally wanted a place that was a destination in its own right as well, offering an experience and activities beyond gorilla tracking.
 Something one has to be cautious about when booking their accommodation for Bwindi, however, is its accessibility to the entrance of the park for which your permit is.
 Lake Mutanda is ideal for the Rushaga entrance in the south, however would be too far to reach other parts of the park.

-The main lodge, a short walk away from the bandas, is tastefully decorated with masks and artwork from around East Africa and is equipped with a fireplace and book selection to cozy up in front of on chilly evenings.
-Meals are served at the lodge, which offer a buffet breakfast and three course dinner, all with locally sourced products and vegetarian-friendly options.
+The main lodge, a short walk away from the bandas, is tastefully decorated with masks and artwork from East Africa.
+It’s equipped with a fireplace and book selection to cozy up in front of on chilly evenings.
+Meals are served at the lodge, which offer a buffet breakfast and three course dinner.
+All meals are made from locally sourced products.
+While generally meaty, there are some vegetarian-friendly options.
 On some evenings, the lodge is also graced by a performance of local dance and music.

-The lodge prides itself on its eco-friendly policies.
+The lodge prides itself on showcasing Uganda eco travel.
 Electricity is provided by generators and solar power.
 Internet and full-electricity usage are only available during a few hours in the evening, while there are lights running off of solar power for the remainder of the day.
 Hot water is provided by eco-gas heaters.
 To reduce lake pollution and water consumption, sheets and towels are only replaced upon request.

-Most guests come here strictly to encounter gorillas, but there’s plenty more to do here: enjoy the panoramic lake views from your private deck, with a glass of wine or tea.
+Most guests come here strictly to encounter gorillas, but there’s plenty more to do here.
+For example?
+You can enjoy the panoramic lake views from your private deck, with a glass of wine or tea.
 Rare for the region, Lake Mutanda is safe to swim in.
 Floating on the water is the perfect reprieve from the afternoon sun, providing even more spectacular views of the looming volcanoes.
 Boat trips on the lake and trips to one of the islands in the lake can be arranged, and local caves and island villages can be explored.